 After submitting a review all you just need to wait.
 A malware review usually takes a few days while a spam hacking review may span over weeks as it is complex in nature.
 So be patient.

-Once Google finds out that your website is clean now they will automatically remove all the alerts appear in search engine results or browsers etc.
+Once Google finds out that your website is clean now it will automatically remove all the alerts that appear in search engine results or browsers etc.

 Website security is a continuous process.

 Yes, implementing different security measures is an overwhelming process but you must do everything in order to improve your website security and keep your and your visitor’s information safe.

 Ensuring people that your website is safe to play is key to increase your conversion rate.
 You may want to insert more focus for creating content for your website but never sleep on the security factor, after all, it’s the website where you are going to publish your content.